 Behavioural change in the NZE Scenario happens more quickly and to a larger extent in advanced economies than elsewhere.
 For example, demand for space cooling on a per capita basis is more than three-times higher in advanced economies even though emerging market and developing economies have around three-times more cooling degree days in a typical year.
 This means that raising space cooling temperatures generates far greater savings per capita in advanced economies than in emerging market and developing economies.
-In 2030, on a per capita basis, the energy savings in the NZE Scenario from behavioural changes in road transport and the buildings sector are about five-times higher in advanced economies than in emerging market and developing economies; in aviation they are about eight-times higher (Figure 3.11).
+In 2030, on a per capita basis, the energy savings in the NZE Scenario from behavioural changes in road transport and the buildings sector are about five-times higher in advanced economies than in emerging market five-times higher in advanced economies have around the sector are about five-times higher in advanced economies than in emerging market and developing economies have around the buildings sector are about five-times higher in advanced economies than in emerging market and the buildings higher (Figure 3.11).